 Q: What is the purpose of a hearing?
 Can I challenge the validity of the overdue tickets?

 A: The hearing is an opportunity to challenge whether the vehicle had four or more overdue tickets and was immobilized and impounded in accord with state and local laws.
 The hearing is NOT an opportunity to challenge any of the overdue tickets themselves, as those opportunities have already passed.

 Q. Why doesn't the City just tow scofflaw vehicles instead of booting them?

 A. Removing a "smart" boot is cheaper and easier for those affected.
 Towing a vehicle is a time-consuming, burdensome process for vehicle owners as they have to find a ride to the impound lot and it doesn't allow for the vehicle owners to readily access their personal belongings, such as baby car seats, prescription drugs, or important paperwork left in a vehicle.

 Q. How is the City implementing this program?

 A. Staff from the Seattle Municipal Court, Seattle Department of Transportation, Seattle Police Department, Department of Finance and Administrative Services, Department of Neighborhoods, Seattle Office for Civil Rights, City Budget Office, and City Council are all involved in the implementation of this program.
 An outside vendor, PayLock IPT, was selected through a competitive bidding process to provide the City with boots and payment/release services.
-Other partners include the Courtís collection agency (AllianceOne Receivables) and the Cityís tow contractors (Lincoln Towing and ABC Towing).
+Other partners include the Courtís collection agency (AllianceOne Receivables) and the Cityís tow contractor (Lincoln Towing).